OpenNews/srccon/participation.md

 permalink: /participation/
 ---

-<p class="big-lead">There are many ways to take part in SRCCON, and we&rsquo;ll help you find what works best for you. <a href="/participation/form/">Our call for participation form</a> is open through April 24 to tell us how you'd like to take part.</p>
+<p class="big-lead">There are many ways to take part in SRCCON, and we&rsquo;ll help you find what works best for you. <a href="/participation/form/">Our call for participation form</a> is open through April 24 to tell us how you&rsquo;d like to take part.</p>

 # Participation at SRCCON